macosta2015/Bikesharing/README.md

 # NY_Citibike_Tableau
 Challenge 14

 #### Tableau is a new tool that we discovered.
-It is used for data visualization, specially on the ease on creating data visuzalication.
+It is used for data visualization, especially on the ease on creating data vizualization.
 An important thing is to know which type of variable you are using and if it is compatible.
 #### We are going to use data from Citi byciles used in New York.
-They are going to be read from an excel file and the data typw will be changed.
+They are going to be read from an excel file and the data type will be changed.

 ##CLASSWORK